Meet the cast of 2020’s Silent Witness series 23

 Who’s Mick Ramsden?
 You’ll have to attend and see…

 What else has Phil Davis been in?
 As a prolific character actor, Phil Davis has appeared in Vera Drake, Bleak Home, Notes on a Scandal, Hampstead, Riviera, and Being Human.
 He was Jud Paynter in Poldark, and performed DS Ray Miles in Whitechapel.
-Final time he appeared in Silent Witness he was enjoying “Derek Pargeter” in a few episodes from 2008.
+Final time he appeared in Silent Witness he was taking part in “Derek Pargeter” in a few episodes from 2008.

 Add Comment